 Trambileno presents several memories of the First World War.

-Trambileno consists of a high elevated plain that is composed of thirteen component localities.
+Trambileno consists of a high elevated plain that is composed of eighteen component localities.
 The villages emerged from Mediaeval farms, the seat of the town hall is, indeed, Moscheri.

 From the village of Boccaldo you can reach the Rifugio Lancia, a mountain hut that is located about 12 km away.
 This mountain hut represents an ideal starting point for hikes on the Pasubio, a mountain that was destroyed by bombings during the war.
 Today nature gradually comes back to life at its slopes.